 Each of our therapists have their own specializations, advanced trainings, and personal and professional backgrounds which inform their therapeutic work.

 You can read about them below or click on their picture to learn more.
 We can also offer free 20 min. phone consultations upon request.

 California Board of Behavioral Sciences Registration Number: ASW83152

 Annika is an associate therapist in the practice.
-Prior to joining Whole Wellness Therapy, she began her professional career at the renowned Smith College School for Social Work, where she worked closely with college students and became certified as a Rape Crisis Counselor.
-More recently, she has been working in Sacramento providing trauma therapy to individuals and couples.
+Prior to joining Whole Wellness Therapy, she began her professional career at the renowned Smith College School for Social Work where she worked closely with college students, in addition to becoming certified as a Rape Crisis Counselor.
+More recently, Annika has been working in Sacramento providing trauma therapy to individuals and couples.

-Annika's work is trauma-informed, client-centered and collaborative, maintaining a strong focus on attachment.
-She draws from emotionally focused therapy (EFT), mindfulness, sensate focus, and sensory approaches, in addition to being classically trained in psychodynamic theory.
+Annika's work is trauma-informed, client-centered and collaborative.
+She maintains a strong focus on attachment, drawing from emotionally focused therapy (EFT), mindfulness, sensate focus, and sensory approaches, in addition to being classically trained in psychodynamic theory.

-She is especially passionate about helping both individuals and couples heal from trauma and form deeper connections, in addition to serving those who are a part of the LGBTQ+ community.
-She also has interests in working with millennials, sex therapy, anxiety therapy and grief counseling services.
+She is especially passionate about helping both individuals and couples heal from trauma and form deeper connections, as well as serving folx in the LGBTQ+ community.
+She also has interests in working with millennials, providing sex therapy, anxiety therapy and grief counseling services.

 California Board of Behavioral Sciences License Number: LCSW82146

 Lauren works with individuals and families who are struggling from issues ranging from anxiety, PTSD, depression, OCD, and eating disorders.